dazuma/toys/toys/docs/guide.md

 Because of this, it is highly recommended that you define constants only at the top level of a Toys file, so it doesn't "look" like it is scoped to something smaller.
 In particular, do not attempt to define constants in a mixin.
-The constants will not actually be connected to the mixin, and will not be available to tools that include the mixin.
+The constants will not actually be connected to the mixin, and may not be available to tools that include the mixin.

 Modules and classes defined using the `module` or `class` keyword, are also